pulp/pulpproject.org/installation-introduction.md

 The quickest way to evaluate Pulp is by using Pulp in One Container.
 This image contains all the services that you need to run Pulp and is perfect for an initial evaluation.
-This container is not production-ready and cannot scale, for example, to provide for high availability scenarios.
+Mind that this container cannot scale to provide for high availability scenarios.

 For installation instructions, see [Pulp in One Container](/pulp-in-one-container/).